St. Francis Xavier Church and Newtown Manor House Historic District: History

 St. Francis Xavier Church is the oldest Catholic church in continuous operation from the original 13 English colonies.
-The community was established by the Jesuits as a mission in 1640, after the conversion of Chitomacon, the Piscataway King. and erected as an independent parish in 1661.
+The community was established by the Jesuits as a mission in 1640, after the conversion of Chitomacon, the Piscataway king.
+It was established as an independent parish in 1661.

 The original parish church was located at the site of the present-day St Francis Xavier Catholic Cemetery.
-The second, existing church building at the Jesuit's Newtown Manor site dates from 1731, when Catholics met in clandestine houses of worship for safety.
+The second, existing church building, at the Jesuit's Newtown Manor site, dates from 1731, when Catholics met in clandestine houses of worship for safety.

 In 1767, a vestibule and steeple were added at the west end, to identify the building as a church, and barrel vaulting was added in the nave.
-A sacristy with quarters for visiting priests was added in 1816, after the Jesuits moved their communities and school from St Inigoes and Newtown Manor to their present location in Georgetown, DC.
+A sacristy with quarters for visiting priests was added in 1816.
+The Jesuits had moved their communities and school from St Inigoes and Newtown Manor to their present location in Georgetown, Washington, D.C.

 Architecture

 Saint Francis Xavier's Church is a frame, rectangular building with two octagonally shaped brick additions, located on a neck of land for accessibility to early worshippers arriving by boat.
-The center wooden section is understood to be the oldest part of the structure and was dated through dendrochronology to circa 1731.
+Their center wooden section is understood to be the oldest part of the structure and was dated through dendrochronology to circa 1731.
 The semi-octagonal brick vestibule dates to 1766/1767 and the semi-octagonal sacristy dates to 1816.
 The church has simple Federal woodwork, a mid-18th-century reredos, and an elegant triple-vaulted ceiling.
 The altar and reredos are crowned by a small dome.

 The reredos contains a large altar-painting of the church's patron painted by the Brother Francis Schroen, S.J. circa 1910.
 The church building continues to serve as the parish church, for the parish of Saint Francis Xavier, a parish of the Roman Catholic Archdiocese of Washington.